svilmune/tf-012-autoscaling-events-demo/README.md

 * terraform plan !!
 Remember to review the plan !!
 * terraform apply

-6. To remove resources:

-* terraform destroy

-7. Review the public IP of compute instance and the private IP's for compute instance.
+6. Review the public IP of compute instance and the private IP's for compute instance.
 You can use the private ssh key and *opc* user to login to these instances

 ## Removal of stack

-In case you want to remove created stack:
+In case you want to remove created resources:

-* Navigate inside stack and press *Terraform Actions -> Destroy*, this will remove all the created resources
+* terraform destroy

 ## Additional notes